jorgesumle/monero-flyer/readme.md

 - Português Brasileiro
 - فارسی

+Simply use the language switcher at the top of [usexmr.com](https://usexmr.com).

 ## Contributing

 We welcome contributions from the Monero community!
 The easiest way to help is by translating the website into your language.